 Buffered Temperature Probe

 A buffered probe comes with every device.
 It is the most precise way to measure vaccine temperature.
 VFC specifications dictate that you always use this feature.
 Probes can be detachable or embedded in a buffer.

 Either one is acceptable as long as you can calibrate the temperature monitoring system.
 A buffered probe matches the vaccine temperature more so than a standard thermometer.

 Standard thermometers tend to measure the air temperature around the vaccine.
 They don’t measure the temperature of the vaccine itself.
 The probe must be in a vial containing one of three materials.

 It can be thermal buffer material, liquid material up to 60 mL, or loose media.
-Examples of thermal buffer liquid are ethanol, glycol, or glycerin.
+Examples of thermal buffer liquid are ethanol, glycol, and glycerin.

 Loose media examples are glass, sand, or glass bead.
 Finally, buffer material can be solid, such as aluminum or Teflon®.

 VFC data loggers must have active external displays.
 The display must show the current, MIN, and MAX temperatures.
 The display must remain close to the vaccine temperature logs.

 They must be close to the vaccine storage units as well.
 The display must also have a clear low-battery indicator.